flutter/website/src/docs/cookbook/navigation/hero-animations.md

 on the image.
 For now, we'll create the visual structure, and handle animations in the next steps!

-*Note:* This example builds upon the
+*참고:* This example builds upon the
 [Navigate to a new screen and back](/docs/cookbook/navigation/navigation-basics) and [Handling Taps](/docs/cookbook/gestures/handling-taps) recipes.